OneUptime/interview/software-full-stack.md

 **Round 1: NodeJS**
  - Our interview process is quite unique.
 It tells us how you'll be working with us in the real-world situation and as a part of the team.
- - Please **fork** the gitHub repo https://github.com/oneuptime/oneuptime.
+ - Please **fork** the GitHub repo https://github.com/oneuptime/oneuptime.
  - Please head over to https://github.com/oneuptime/oneuptime/issues
  - Please assign yourself _2 issues_ that you could work on.
 Please select anything that's labeled "good first issue".
-If you cannot find issues on GitHub.
-Please ping @simlarsen on Slack!
+If you cannot find issues on GitHub, please ping @simlarsen on Slack!
  - Please make sure these issues are backend related and do not ask you to write frontend code.
  - Timeline: 7 days.
 The task shouldn't take this long.
 We just like to give you more breathing room when you're working on the issues.
 It should ideally take about 2-3 hours per issue.
  - Branch out from master, and work on your issue.
 Please create a Pull Request when done.
 Please note, your work should have tests written for it, if appropriate.
  - Once you create a PR, one of our team members will review it and will either merge in it or request changes and leave a review.
 Please work on the review and re-request review.
 We will do this until your PR is merged in.
  - If we request changes on your PR, we do not mean to reject you.
-Its an opportunity for us to learn about how you respond to those comments and how it feels to work together.
+It's an opportunity for us to learn about how you respond to those comments and how it feels to work together.
  - Once _both_ of your issues are merged in successfully.
 Consider this round done.
 You should get a confirmation from us via email.

 **Round 2: React**
  - Please head over to https://github.com/oneuptime/oneuptime/issues
  - Please assign yourself _2 issues_ that you could work on.
 Please select anything that's labeled "good first issue".
-If you cannot find issues on GitHub.
-Please ping @simlarsen on Slack!
+If you cannot find issues on GitHub, please ping @simlarsen on Slack!
- - Please make sure these issues are react related and do not ask you to write frontend code.
+ - Please make sure these issues are React related and do not ask you to write backend code.
  - Follow the exact same steps that you've done for the Backend Round (Round 1)

 **Round 3:** A call with the CEO.
 Please keep 1 hour free for this call.
 - Tech Q&A (~30 mins)
 - Culture fit. (~15 mins)
 - Misc (~15 mins)

 **Important**: During this round:
  - Please be on your PC and not on your phone.
-Your interview will be cancelled immidiately if you call us with your phone.
+Your interview will be cancelled immediately if you call us with your phone.
- - Please also make sure you're on atleast 1 mbps internet connection and you have tested your audio and video through a Zoom test call.
+ - Please also make sure you're on at least 1 mbps internet connection and you have tested your audio and video through a Zoom test call.
 If your audio or video connection fails during the interview.
 You will be disqualified.
  - Make sure you're the only one person in the room.
-We dont want to hear others when we interview you.
+We don't want to hear others when we interview you.
  - Make sure you can screenshare on Zoom.
 Do not call us from Zoom Web.
 Download a desktop client and be ready for a call.

 **IMPORTANT: After your interview**: Please fill up this feedback form here: [https://airtable.com/shrEsY7wY8yCxIVYy](https://airtable.com/shrEsY7wY8yCxIVYy).
 This will help us improve the interview process with your ideas and suggestions.

 **Reference Check:**

-You need to give us of atleast 3 people who have worked with you in the past, ideally this could be:
+You need to give us of at least 3 people who have worked with you in the past, ideally this could be:
 - Manger who you were reporting to in your last company.
 This can be managers of several companies who you've worked with in the last few years.
 - A peer who can vouch for you.